 Louis serves as Program Director of gener8tor Madison and Milwaukee, where he helps recruit for, plan and manage each program.

-Prior to joining the gener8tor team, Louis served as General Counsel and Partnership Manager for WCEPS, a non-profit that commercializes the University of Wisconsin-Madison’s educational innovations, as well as Operations Manager for Madworks Accelerator, a free, grant-funded accelerator for early-stage, Wisconsin companies.
+Prior to joining the gener8tor team, Louis served as General Counsel and Partnership Manager for WCEPS, a non-profit that commercializes the University of Wisconsin-Madison’s educational innovations.
+Louis was previously Operations Manager and currently serves as an advisor for Madworks Accelerator, a grant-funded accelerator for early-stage, Wisconsin companies.